kishormahadikar/NoteApp/README.md

-Simple note app using Flutter and SQL
+Simple note app using Flutter and SQL.

-A new Flutter project.

 ## Getting Started